infinum/frontend-handbook/SASS Styleguide/File organization.md

 Base colors are actual color values used on the site, they will be used by both global colors and block-elements colors.

-When naming color variables avoid using names that correspond to the actual colors, better use some fictive names like `silver`, `wood`, `mercury`, etc...
+When naming color variables avoid using names that correspond to the actual colors, better use some thing like `silver`, `wood`, `mercury`, etc...

 Syntax and example: